CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: A new submillimeter window into time-domain astrophysics

 \subsection{Submillimeter Time-Domain Overview}

 We already know that FYST will be able to monitor the variability of thousands of known AGN, as well as tracking the motion of hundreds of asteroids.
 However, there will also be new classes of submillimeter sources probed with a cadence of minutes to months.
-As a specific example, deeply embedded YSOs exhibit submillimeter time-variable behavior, typically due to changes in the mass accretion rates adjusting the equilibrium temperature of the enshrouding envelope \citep[e.g., ][]{2020ContrerasPena,Lee+20}, with observed timescales from weeks and up.
-Magnetic reconnection events in stellar flares have been detected at millimeter and submillimeter wavelengths from young stellar objects such as M dwarf \citep[][]{2020MacGregor} and T Tauri stars \citep[][]{2003Bower,2019Mairs} with timescales as short as 15 minutes through a few hours and with multiple detections over 6 days \citep[e.g. a chromospherically active binary whose dwarf star may be about arrive, or recently has arrived, on the main sequence;][]{2020Naess}.
+As a specific example, deeply embedded YSOs exhibit submillimeter time-variable behavior, typically due to changes in the mass accretion rates adjusting the equilibrium temperature of the enshrouding envelope \citep[e.g., ][]{2020ContrerasPena,Lee+20}, with observed timescales from weeks to many years.
+Magnetic reconnection events in stellar flares have been detected at millimeter and submillimeter wavelengths from low-mass stars \citep[][]{2020MacGregor,2021Guns,2021Naess} and T Tauri stars \citep[][]{2003Bower,2019Mairs} with timescales as short as 15 minutes through a few hours and with multiple detections over 6 days \citep[e.g., a chromospherically active binary whose dwarf star may be about to arrive, or recently has arrived, on the main sequence;][]{2021Naess}.
 Cycles of dust formation and destruction can lead to periodic variability in asymptotic giant branch stars, while free-free emission with origins in the radio photosphere may also contribute \citep[][periods and optical-to-submillimeter lags on a few year timescales]{2019bDharmawardena}.

 As a second example, although relativistic jets are often probed at lower frequencies, submillimeter observations have revealed the synchrotron emission from relativistic jets in black hole X-ray binaries on timescales significantly less than an hour \citep[][]{2017Tetarenko}, quiescent supermassive black holes like Sgr A* \citep[][]{2017Subroweit}, and gamma-ray-bright blazars \citep{2014Fuhrmann}, probing the jet physics at scales close to where electrons are first accelerated.
-Energetic (and often explosive) transients like supernovae, gamma-ray bursts, merging neutron stars, and tidal disruption events, produce shocks in the surrounding circumstellar medium and interstellar medium on hour-to-day timescales \citep[][]{2019Ho}.
+Energetic (and often explosive) transients like supernovae, gamma-ray bursts, merging neutron stars, and tidal disruption events produce shocks in the surrounding circumstellar medium and interstellar medium on hour-to-day timescales \citep[][]{2019Ho}.
 At the extreme mass end, recently, Event Horizon Telescope measurements of the wobbling shadow of the black hole in M87 have been analysed on timescales of days to years \citep{2020Wielgus}.